derricw/siggo/README.md

 * gui configuration
   * colors and border styles
 * let user re-sort contact list (for example alphabetically)
-* command to go to contact with fuzzy matching
 * use dbus to send instead of signal-cli, to avoid having to spin up the JVM
 * there is still some data that I'm dropping on the floor (I believe it to be the "typing indicator" messages)
 * weechat/BitlBee plugin that uses the siggo model without the UI